SAP-archive/cloud-sdk-cli/README.md

 [![Tests Badge](https://github.com/SAP/cloud-sdk-cli/workflows/Tests/badge.svg?branch=main)](https://github.com/SAP/cloud-sdk-cli/actions)
 [![NPM Downloads](https://img.shields.io/npm/dw/@sap-cloud-sdk/cli)](https://www.npmjs.com/package/@sap-cloud-sdk/cli)

+## The SAP Cloud SDK CLI is going to be deprecated soon

+We're not doing any active development on the CLI.
+We'll replace it with a set of well maintained resources like a GitHub repository for the starter project, configuration guides, templates for pipeline and most popular SDK integrations.
+You can continue using the CLI as long as it serves your purpose but don't expect major updates, bugfixing, etc.

+The CLIs for OData and OpenAPI code generators will stay and are hosted in the [main SAP Cloud SDK repository](https://github.com/SAP/cloud-sdk-js).

+All the updates and resources replacing the CLI can be found in our latest documentation [here](https://sap.github.io/cloud-sdk/docs/js/getting-started/).

 A nifty command line interface (CLI) for the SAP Cloud SDK for JavaScript to initialize and package your SAP Cloud Platform application.
 It is also the launchpad when trying to set up the approuter or getting started with the [project "Piper" for your continuous delivery needs](https://sap.github.io/jenkins-library).